 There have been so many advances to improve Baby Boomer health in medicine and preventive wellness care.
 We are making better lifestyle choices by exercising more and getting rid of habits that we may have had in our youth like smoking, unhealthy eating, and unsafe sex.
 Still, there are challenges.
-Cancer and heart disease is on the rise but treatments have improved.
+Cancer and heart disease are on the rise but treatments have improved.
 Some conditions have become manageable rather than a death sentence.
 Immunizations can now protect us from the flu, pneumonia, meningitis, and shingles.

 We have also embraced alternative medicine and an emphasis on self-care that is important for longevity and peace of mind.
 These techniques can be used in tandem with standard care to improve our outcomes.
 Many of us are not ready for wheelchairs yet and plan to keep enjoying life for as long as possible.